 “Of the people diagnosed with brain tumors in February 2004, 50 percent had lost their lives by early 2009, and 70 percent by 2014” says Kris, a former Keeping the Faith award recipient.
 “I feel that I am privileged—and also obligated—to raise awareness and funding for brain tumor research, especially on behalf of the warriors who were in a complete dog-fight for survival from ‘Day One.’
 The members of ‘Team Kris Campbell’ bless us by rallying with Harry and me in this battle against brain cancer.”

 In addition to recruiting a team each year for the Metro KC event—and Chicago in 2016— Kris and her family have also raised funds through non-traditional avenues like Pampered Chef and Silpada fundraisers, a family reunion “silent auction” in a Wisconsin barn, and a local art gallery event.
 “Our donations range from $20 to $5,000, and we could not reach our goals without each and every dollar,” says Kris.

-In 2012 Harry published his book Get-Real Leadership and launched a keynote speech that he has now delivered over 100 times across the country.
+In 2012, Harry published his book Get-Real Leadership and launched a keynote speech that he has now delivered over 100 times across the country.
 100% of gross speaking fees and book proceeds directly benefit Head for the Cure.
-His efforts have raised over $300,000 in donations, bolstered by his second book and keynote speech, Get-Real Culture.
+His efforts have raised nearly $400,000 in donations, bolstered by his second book and keynote speech, Get-Real Culture.